gatsbyjs/gatsby/docs/docs/source-plugin-tutorial.md

   // Gatsby adds a configOption that's not needed for this plugin, delete it delete configOptions.plugins

-  // Convert our options object into a query string const apiOptions = queryString.stringify(configOptions)
+  // Convert the options object into a query string const apiOptions = queryString.stringify(configOptions)

   // Join apiOptions with the Pixabay API URL const apiUrl = `https://pixabay.com/api/?${apiOptions}`

-  return (
+  // Gatsby expects sourceNodes to return a promise return (
     // Fetch a response from the apiUrl fetch(apiUrl)